boazbk/tcs/lec_06_loops.md

 # Loops and infinity { #chaploops }

 > # { .objectives }
-* Learn the model of NAND++ programs that add loops and arrays to handle inputs of all lengths.
+* Learn the model of NAND-TM programs that add loops and arrays to handle inputs of all lengths.
 * See some basic syntactic sugar and eauivalence of variants of  NAND++  programs.
-* See equivalence between NAND++ programs and Turing Machines.
+* See equivalence between NAND-TM programs and Turing Machines.

 >_"We thus see that when $n=1$, nine operation-cards are used; that when $n=2$, fourteen Operation-cards are used; and that when $n>2$, twenty-five operation-cards are used; but that no more are needed, however great $n$ may be; and not only this, but that these same twenty-five cards suffice for the successive computation of all the numbers"_, Ada Augusta, countess of Lovelace, 1843^[Translation of  "Sketch of the Analytical Engine" by L. F. Menabrea, Note G.]